pslucas0212/dotNetOnOpenshift/README.md

 - Note: This tutorial was last updated 05 April 2021

 ### Pre-req .Net 5 SDK
-- Note: I'm using a Mac for this example.
+- Note: I'm using a Windows 10 for this example.
 - Download and install [.Net 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your OS.
 - Note: For this tutorial I used Microsoft's installation package for SDK 5.0.21